AT0myks/reolink-fw-archive/README.md

 `missing.txt` contains some firmwares that I'm pretty sure exist (if the users correctly reported their device info) but do not appear here.

-The archive is auto updated automatically every day at around 4:20 AM and PM UTC.

 I cannot guarantee that the info shown here is completely accurate.
 All I can say is that it comes straight from the sources with minimal edits in some cases.

+## How it works

+Twice a day at around 4:20 AM and PM UTC, information about the devices and their firmwares is pulled from Reolink's website.
+New items are merged into the existing `devices.json` and `firmwares_live.json` files.
+Then, for each new firmware, details about the PAK file is retrieved by [reolinkfw](https://github.com/AT0myks/reolink-fw) and added to `pak_info.json`.
+If there are new firmwares, the readme is recreated and a new release is made.

 ## Download guide